virbenka/pulls_dashboard/README.md

 # pulls-table
-Table for systematic view of pull requests for a selected repository
+Dashboard for systematic view of pull requests of a selected repository

 To run locally: